DBT Bank Account Seeding: A Simple Tutorial to Link Your Aadhaar Correctly

 Benefits of Correct Aadhaar Seeding

-This efficiency means you don’t have to wait for cheques or endure lengthy manual processing times.
+This efficiency means you do not have to wait for cheques or endure lengthy manual processing times.
 The money arrives directly in your account, ready for use, which is invaluable for managing your monthly budget effectively.
 This direct credit system minimises any lag between the government’s release of funds and your receipt of them.

 What You Need Before Starting